elliotec/elliotec.com/source/posts/2015-10-01-teach-yourself-by-teaching.html.markdown

 [In an earlier post](http://elliotec.com/how-i-got-a-job-in-web-development), I laid out the steps I took in getting a job in my current field of web/software development.
 It is notable that quite early in the process, I was getting paid to teach people what I had been learning, almost in tandem.
 I recall my instructor at the bootcamp I was enrolled in mention something in passing about learning by teaching and I really took it to heart.

-I started a gig as a personal tutor of a Computer Science grad student at UW in Ruby on Rails before finishing the course, and then was an assistant instructor for the following bootcamp after mine.
+I started a gig as a personal tutor for a Computer Science grad student at UW in Ruby on Rails before finishing the course, and then was an assistant instructor for the following bootcamp after mine.
 I believe these two jobs were an early immunization for the impostor syndrome I may have had if I didn't do them.
 It might have been a little too far on the ego boost, but thats another problem.

 Point is, I started teaching for purely selfish reasons - [make money, and get learnt](https://www.youtube.com/watch?v=2Nx-sH0kn6E). (sorry)